make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

-# (Presenter Notes)

-- open the same presentation in two tabs and share one of the tabs
-- in the shared tab, you will follow each link to the image/diagram/plot and use the back button to return
-- the other tab just provides a script for you to follow

 # Is writing a game a good way to learn math?

-- Video games by design
-  provide many key ingredients for effective learning such as positive reinforcement and intrinsic motivation.
+- Video games can provide many key ingredients for effective learning such as positive reinforcement and intrinsic motivation.
 - For someone with a passion for video games, writing a game can be a great way to learn problem solving skills and mathematics.
-- The problem is that writing a complete game is a huge undertaking even with all of the development tools and game engines that are available.
+- However writing a complete game is a huge undertaking even with all of the development tools and game engines that are available.
-- Rather than writing a complete game, let's consider writing a small demo or a single feature within a game.
+- Rather than writing a complete game, let's consider writing a small demo or just a single feature within a game.
 - If we break the task down into smaller pieces like this, we can focus more on the interesting things that we might learn along the way.